Careers Statutory Guidance

 Niki Papali – Moving on Coordinator/ Careers Leader

 ECIPS is an easy-to-use online careers resource that provides regularity updated information on over 1,000 jobs and careers.
 The site also offers advice on topics relating to options at key stages, education and training, employability skills, job seeking and lifestyle choices.

 Adviza is a charity inspiring people to make better decisions that help them progress in learning and work.
 Their passion is to support young people and others, at important times in their lives where key decisions need to be made.
-They aim to raise people’s aspirations and motivate them to achieve their full potential.
+They aim to raise people’s aspirations and motivate them to achieve their

 National Careers Service provides information, advice and guidance to help you make decisions on learning, training and work.

 Click on each one below to go to the college website:

 You can apply to do an apprenticeship, and get paid while you learn!